-Due to the impact of the COVID-19 pandemic on the state budget, SFHP prepared a break-even interim operational budget for FY 20-21.
+Due to the uncertain impact of the COVID-19 pandemic on the state budget, SFHP prepared a break-even interim operational budget for FY 20-21.
 SFHP will present a revised FY 20-21 budget at the January 2021 Governing Board meeting.
-At that time, we will have updates to the premium rates which will be released by DHCS in October or November 2020, as well as revised membership projections.
+At that time, SFHP expects to have the premium rates that DHCS